-Furthermore, Aussies are active and have the capabilities of living outside and extremely active dog breed.
+Furthermore, Aussies are active and have the capabilities of living outside, and are extremely active dog breeds.
 Since Aussies have a thick double coat, they can do just fine with lower temperatures.

 The only obstacle is that they cannot survive in high temperatures.
-I think this is a common applicable fact to pretty much every dog.
+I think this is a commonly applicable fact to pretty much every dog.
 But, sufficient grooming during the summer could help them.

 So, when you buy a new Aussie to guard the poultry, I recommend you to buy a puppy instead of getting a grown one.
 Don’t be rush to get a grown one in order to protect the chickens.
 If you do so, you will have to regret it since training a grown dog is really difficult.

 In fact, there is a high chance of getting killed by your Chickens by that grown dog.
 But, if you buy a puppy, you don’t wanna give him specific training to be friendly with chickens.
 Because it’s just a pup, and he cannot do anything harmful to chickens.